-We license over 10 million ASCAP songs and scores to the businesses that play them publicly, then send the money to our members as royalties.
-We use cutting-edge technology to process nearly 600 billion performances every year - more than any PRO in the world.Read more
+We license over 16 million ASCAP songs and scores to the businesses that play them publicly, then send the money to our members as royalties.
+We use cutting-edge technology to process over one trillion performances every year - more than any PRO in the world.Read more

 ASCAP Member Benefits